w3f/PPPs/proposals/0001-process.md

 ### PPP Categories
 When opening a PPP and filling out the template you have to determine which category the PPP falls under.
-Below you can find the defined categories.
+Below you can find the so far defined categories.
+We will continously extend the categories to meet the PPP's needs.

 **Runtime Environment**
 * Changes to Host API, Runtime API or other properties of the WASM environment